cabforum/smime/SBR.md

 2. Subscriber Certificate lifecycle management events, including:
    1. Certificate requests, renewal, and re-key requests, and revocation;
    2. All verification activities stipulated in these Requirements and the CA's CP and/or CPS;
-   3. Approval and rejection of certificate requests;
+   3. Approval and rejection of Certificate Requests;
    4. Issuance of Certificates; and
    5. Generation of Certificate Revocation Lists and OCSP entries.